-I have audited the financial report of the Office of the Commissioner for Public Sector Employment for the financial year ended 30 June 2023.
+I have audited the financial report of the Office of the Commissioner for Public Sector Employment for the financial year ended 30 June 2024.

-In my opinion, the accompanying financial report gives a true and fair view of the financial position of the Office of the Commissioner for Public Sector Employment as at 30 June 2023, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards - Simplified Reporting Requirements.
+In my opinion, the accompanying financial report gives a true and fair view of the financial position of the Office of the Commissioner for Public Sector Employment as at 30 June 2024, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards - Simplified Disclosures.

-The consolidated financial report comprises:
+The financial report comprises:

-- a Statement of Comprehensive Income for the year ended 30 June 2023 - a Statement of Financial Position as at 30 June 2023 - a Statement of Changes in Equity for the year ended 30 June 2023 - a Statement of Cash Flows for the year ended 30 June 2023 - notes, comprising material accounting policy information and other explanatory information - a Certificate from the Chief Executive of the Office of the Commissioner for Public Sector Employment and the Executive Director, Finance, People and Performance of the Attorney-General's Department.
+- a Statement of Comprehensive Income for the year ended 30 June 2024 - a Statement of Financial Position as at 30 June 2024 - a Statement of Changes in Equity for the year ended 30 June 2024 - a Statement of Cash Flows for the year ended 30 June 2024 - notes, comprising material accounting policy information and other explanatory information - a Certificate from the Chief Executive and the Acting Executive Director, Finance, People and Performance Attorney-General's Department.